NyteshadeXT/PF2e-Vault/8) Adventures/8C - The Star-Touched Grove (D219).md

 > See Lolfinor, elder of the Circle, at the stone circle beyond Restwell Keep for further counsel and recompense.”**

 The posting has stirred unease among the farmers and hunters of the Keep.
 Some mutter that the druids are too harsh, that Hongya may be victim rather than villain.
 Others whisper of livestock sprouting new limbs, of hunters vanishing without a sound, and of a pale green light drifting through the trees at night.
-- [[Ailwin]] has heard that a fallen druid called Hongya had once grown some plants with interesting star-touched qualities.
-He will pay for samples of these plants - more plants for higher pay.

 ## Encounter 1: Far Fauna
 **Encounter Difficulty:**